 With our FreightBob solution powered by Flexport’s Flow Direct, we have helped over 100 ShipBob merchants get their products from China into ShipBob’s US fulfillment centers with speed, transparency, and competitive pricing.

 Using FreightBob, merchants can arrange both less-than-container load (LCL) and now full-container load (FCL) freight shipments to achieve:

 - Predetermined sailing schedules

 - Distribution across the ShipBob US network

-With ShipBob as your logistics partner, your brand can optimise every function in your supply chain – no matter how insignificant it may seem.
-By streamlining both the larger and more niche components of your order, fulfilment, and inventory management, ShipBob empowers ecommerce brands like yours to grow with ease.
+With ShipBob as your logistics partner, your brand can optimize every function in your supply chain – no matter how insignificant it may seem.
+By streamlining both the larger and more niche components of your order, fulfillment, and inventory management, ShipBob empowers ecommerce brands like yours to grow with ease.

 Below are the most common questions people have about devanning.

 How long does devanning take?

 Devanning typically takes 1-3 days, depending on the size and type of cargo as well as the skills of the devanning crew.